emery97/MAD24_P02_Team3/README.md

   - The selected image is uploaded to Firebase Storage and updated in Firestore.
   - Implementation: `profilePage.java` handles image upload functionality, including permission checks for camera and storage access, and updates the profile picture URL in Firestore.

-## Enhanced Stage 1 Feature: User Event Preferences
+## Enhanced Stage 1 Feature: User Event Preferences [Koh Yung Chun Ivan]
 The user event preferences feature has been enhanced to better tailor event recommendations based on user interests.

 ### Setting and Saving Preferences